modelica/MAP-LIB_ProjectRules/MAP-LIB_ProjectRules.md

         of all Project Members.

     c.
-Initial Library Officers may be defined (if not defined in a copyright transfer or license contract), library officers may be removed and/or new Library Officers may be appointed, if Library Officers resign and/or library officers are inactive to the extent that it damages the further development of the library and/or do not work in the interest of this project.
+Initial Library Officers may be defined (if not defined in a copyright transfer or license contract), Library Officers may be removed and/or new Library Officers may be appointed, if Library Officers resign and/or Library Officers are inactive to the extent that it damages the further development of the library and/or do not work in the interest of this project.
         Decisions on Library Officers changes shall be approved by the